mxcube/mx3docker/demo/mxcube3/mxcube3_debian9_desktop/README.md

 docker inspect <container id>
 ```

-Connect with a VNC client (for istance vncviewer) PASSWORD IS: mxcube
+Connect with a VNC client (for isntance vncviewer) PASSWORD IS: mxcube
 ```
 vncviewer <ip-address>:1
 ```